JaimeBravoAlgaba/unity_playground/Unity_Playground/Setting up Unity-ROS2 environment.md

   git clone https://github.com/Unity-Technologies/Unity-Robotics-Hub.git
   ```

-- Download the [ROS2 branch of the ROS-TCP-Endpoint](https://github.com/Unity-Technologies/ROS-TCP-Endpoint/tree/main-ros2) repository and copy it into the `src` folder in your Colcon workspace.
+- Clone the [ROS2 branch of the ROS-TCP-Endpoint](https://github.com/Unity-Technologies/ROS-TCP-Endpoint/tree/main-ros2) repository into the `src` folder in your Colcon workspace.
 - Use the following command line to clone the right branch.

   ```bash